-Challenges to the 2018 licences are stayed pending progress on ADR (see 9 below) and a soon-expected decision on whether we will get permission to take the related S28 challenge (see 4 above) to the Court of Appeal.
+Challenges to the 2018 licences are stayed pending progress on ADR (see 9 below).

 As with the 2018 licences, all eyes this year will be upon how ecological impacts from badger culling are assessed in 2019 and whether the outcome of our 2017 licence challenge appeals has any bearing on the legality of that process.
 NE continue to pursue assessment methods that we regard as unlawful.

 Towards the end of 2018 and with the number of Judicial Review cases increasing we agreed to enter into negotiations with Natural England over the 2018 badger cull licensing matters and approaches to the 2019 licensing.
 These are confidential and without prejudice and allow the exploring of matters in the hope that more open disclosure will save court time by avoiding legal action or at least narrowing its scope.

 We have also kept under review and have done so over the last five years, the potential to take complaints or actions to the European Court of Justice and the Bern Convention and our situation may also be relevant to the Aarhus Convention.